 The Norwex dryer balls work exactly as described.
 I find my clothes, sheets, towels, etc. are not as full of static, and they dry faster than without the balls.
 In terms of the amount of static in my clothes after I’ve used the dryer balls, I’d say it’s on par with when I use a fabric softener or a dryer sheet.

 Exception: I don’t feel the dryer balls really do the job for fleece.
 I find that anything fleecy comes out with a fair bit of static in it, which I hate, so I hang all of my fleece to dry.

-NOTE: Norwex dryer balls don’t like extreme cold.
+NOTE: Norwex dryer balls don’t like extreme temperature changes.
 In the winter months, remove them from the dryer between loads.
 Otherwise, they can just sit in there all the time.